dfinity/interface-spec/spec/index.md

     Must be a number between 0 and 2<sup>48</sup>-1 (i.e., 256TB), inclusively, and indicates the upper limit on the WASM heap memory consumption of the canister.

-    An operation (update method, global timer, heartbeat, canister init, canister post_upgrade) that causes the WASM heap memory consumption to exceed this limit will trap.
+    An operation (update method, canister init, canister post_upgrade) that causes the WASM heap memory consumption to exceed this limit will trap.
-    The WASM heap memory limit is ignored for query methods, response callback handlers, and canister pre_upgrade.
+    The WASM heap memory limit is ignored for query methods, response callback handlers, global timers, heartbeats, and canister pre_upgrade.

     If set to 0, then there's no upper limit on the WASM heap memory consumption of the canister subject to the available memory on the IC.

-    Default value: 3_221_225_472 (3 GiB).
+    Default value: 0 (i.e., no explicit limit).

 The optional `sender_canister_version` parameter can contain the caller's canister version.
 If provided, its value must be equal to `ic0.canister_version`.